You can define custom sort orders on an attribute through changes to the logical data model.

-Alphabetical or numeric ordering isn’t always the most appropriate way to sort data, particularly when data has an inherent order that is understood by users.
+Sorting data by alphabet or numeric value is not always the most effective way, particularly when data has an inherent order that is understood by users.
 For example, suppose your CRM system or support ticket system contains the following workflow stages:

 These items have an inherent, obvious order, which is not alphabetical.
-However, by default, GoodData does not handle this ordering gracefully:
+By default, GoodData sorts them as shown in the following example:

 In the following example